A modified semi--implict Euler-Maruyama Scheme for finite element discretization of SPDEs with additive noise: Numerical scheme and main results

 Finally we can define our approximation $X_{m}^{h}$ to $X(t_{m})$, the solution of equation (\ref{adr}) by

 Therefore

 where according to \eqref{OU}, we generate $O(t_{m+1})$ from $O(t_{m})$ by

-If we assume that $Q$ has the same eigenfunctions as the linear operator $A$ and we have diagonalized the operator $A$ by a Fourier spectral method then \eqref{eq:O} reduces to an Ornstein--Uhlenbeck process in each Fourier mode as in \cite{Jentzen3}.
-This can then be simulated numerically with the correct mean and variance in each mode.
-The new scheme \eqref{new} uses a finite element discretization and projects the linear functional of the noise and hence we expect superior approximation properties over a standard semi-implicit Euler discretization for a finite element discretization.
+The new modified scheme \eqref{new},\eqref{eq:O} uses a finite element discretisation and projects the linear functional of the noise on the space $V_h$ and hence we expect superior approximation properties over a standard semi-implicit Euler--Maruyama discretisation for a finite element discretisation (given in \eqref{standard} below).

-The existence and uniqueness of the solution of equation is well known (\cite{Jentzen4,DaPZ,PrvtRcknr,Chw}).
-For convergence proofs below we need sufficient regularity of the mild solution $X$, and therefore we will use some weak assumptions.
-We describe in detail the weak assumptions that we make on the linear operator $A$, the nonlinear term $F$ and the noise $dW$.